 Homemade Gift Boxes for Friends and Family

 Subscription boxes are all the rage.
 Even pets can have their own box!
 They can contain everything from cosmetics to toys and food.

-Why do we love these homemade gifts so much?
+Why do we love these homemade gifts for a friend or relative so much?
 It’s all about the element of surprise.
 Opening the boxes is like unpacking presents.
 You can also easily assemble the boxes yourself.
 While many of these boxes cost a lot of money and require a subscription, here are some ideas to make your own homemade gift box.

 I’m sure a mother would love a wellness box.
 Put in bath salts, essential oils, or other bath additives.
 Maybe you also made some of your own bathing balls, candles and possibly also a CD (or Spotify playlist) with relaxing music go well with it.
 Put essential oils and massage oils in the box, and don’t forget delicious chocolates!

 Boxing for a movie night at home is very popular.
 Just put in a nice movie, popcorn, chips, favorite drinks and napkins, and the box has everything you need.
 You could even give great movie recommendations from Netflix to give them a more flexible movie selection.
 This is a low budget yet very creative homemade gift for your best friend, brother or even a co-worker.

 3. Get the Party Started with a Party Box

 Confetti, sparklers, and streamers are a great way to spice up an otherwise boring evening!
 But one caveat: warn the gift recipient to open this outside if there’s lots of confetti and glitter.
 That clean-up is no fun!

 Be sure to design and decorate the boxes beautifully and lovingly.
 It doesn’t always have to be a box.
 Baskets and buckets also work well.
 Pretty lined and with a pretty bow the boxes and baskets make something.

 A Greeting from the Kitchen – Homemade Gift for Your Best Friend